 TunnelBear VPN client loads quickly with no reports on lags and major errors.
 The intuitive application offers users the ability to switch locations easily.
 The TunnelBear VPN application is designed to offer the users a simple and easy-to-use platform.
 The application just shows the user essential details and comes with additional settings feature.
 The browser extensions remain the same.

 SurfEasy has a user-friendly platform with all the plans available on the client application.
-Getting started through the client app is simple and users found it an easy to interact with the application.
+Getting started through the client app is simple and users found it easy to interact with the application.

 For customer support, TunnelBear vs SurfEasy comparison shows that the two have widely shared knowledge base platforms where users can troubleshoot common errors.
 In addition, SurfEasy support is available through a friendly phone, email, and chat support.
 For TunnelBear, the support is available through the email platform as well as phone support.